C0deWiser/workflow/README.md

 Package provides workflow functionality to Eloquent Models.

-Workflow is a sequence of states, document evolve through.
+Workflow is a sequence of states, a document evolved through.
 Transitions between states inflicts the evolution road.

 ## Setup